uswds/uswds-site/pages/documentation/getting-started/sample-contract-language.md

 - digitize services and forms,
 - accelerate use of e-signatures,
 - improve customer experience, and
--standardize and transition to centralized shared services.
+- standardize and transition to centralized shared services.
+- testing additional line